The Institute of Bankers, Bangladesh

-The Institute of Bankers, Bangladesh (IBB) is a professional body of banks and financial institutions in Bangladesh.
-It is managed as an autonomous professional body under supervision of Bangladesh Bank.
+Established in 1973, The Institute of Bankers, Bangladesh (IBB) is the sole national professional banking body of banks and nonbank financial institutions (NBFIs) in Bangladesh in terms of conducting Banking Professional Examination (BPE) which is mandatory for all professionals (Banks/ NBFIs) for job promotion.
+It is managed as an autonomous professional body under the control and supervision (not subsidiary) of Bangladesh Bank.

 History

-Institute of Bankers was registered on the 6 February 1973 as an association under the Societies Registration Act, 1660 (Act No. XXI of 1660).
+The Institute of Bankers was registered on the 6 February 1973 as an association under the Societies Registration Act, 1660 (Act No. XXI of 1660).
 Before that some eminent bankers and other professionals decided, in a meeting held on 26 July 1972, to establish the institute as a professional body of banks and financial institutions in Bangladesh.
 The main objective of the body is to develop professionally qualified and competent bankers primarily through a process of training, examinations and professional development programs.

-On 8 February 2023, Bangladesh Bank has issued a circular stating that passing banking diploma both parts (JAIBB & DAIBB) is mandatory from 1 January 2024 for all bankers to get promoted to any higher grade from senior officer except managing director.
+On 8 February 2023, Bangladesh Bank has issued a circular stating that passing Banking Professional Examination both parts (JAIBB & AIBB) is mandatory from 1 January 2024 for all bankers to get promoted to any higher grade from senior officer except managing director.
 However, many bankers, finance professionals, economists and related personnel expressed mixed reactions to the new circular.
 Most stated that criteria mandatory diploma pass for getting promotion will rises discriminatory.